dhurlburtusa/shortcuts/ssh/ssh-notes.md

 The SSH agent is used for SSH public key authentication.
 It uses SSH keys for authentication.
 Users can create SSH keys using the `ssh-keygen` command and install them on servers using the `ssh-copy-id` command.

 See https://www.ssh.com/ssh/agent for details.

+**ssh-keygen**

+The `ssh-keygen` is a tool for creating new authentication key pairs for SSH.
+Such key pairs are used for automating logins, single sign-on, and for authenticating hosts.